The Diet of Bullfrog Tadpoles

 In the earliest stages of their life, bullfrog tadpoles primarily feed on algal and plant matter.
 They consume microscopic algae suspended in the water and feed on submerged plants, including leaves and stems.
 This diet high in plant material provides the tadpoles with essential carbohydrates, proteins, and vitamins necessary for their initial growth.

-See also The Winter Habitat of Bullfrogs
+See also The Impressive Size of Bullfrogs

 2.2 Organic debris